| INTEGRITYSETUP(8) | Maintenance Commands | INTEGRITYSETUP(8) |

 --help, -?

-For HMAC (hmac-sha256) you have also to specify an integrity key and its size.
+For HMAC (hmac-sha256), you must specify an integrity key and its size.

 --integrity-no-journal, -D